cake-contrib/Cake.ExtendedNuGet/README.md

 A set of aliases for http://cakebuild.net which extends the built in functionality of Cake surrounding NuGet.

-You can easily reference Cake.Xamarin directly in your build script via a cake addin:
+You can easily reference Cake.ExtendedNuGet directly in your build script via a cake addin:

 ```csharp
 #addin "Cake.ExtendedNuGet"